um-grex/grex-docs/content/english/specific-soft/matlab.md

 {{< /collapsible >}}

 {{< alert type="warning" >}}
-Remove the option __-singleCompThread__ if your program is parallel.
+Remove the option __-singleCompThread__ , and adjust the _\-\-cpus-per-task parameter_ if your program is parallel!
 {{< /alert >}}

-However, each instance, GUI or command line, will consume a license unit.
+However, when running __matlab__ executable directly, each instance, GUI or command line, will consume a license unit.
 By submitting sufficiently many MATLAB jobs concurrently, there is a possibility to exhaust the entire University's license pool.
-Thus, in most cases, it might make sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the MCR section below).
+Thus, in many cases, it makes sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the MCR section below).

 ### Using different BLAS/LAPACK in Matlab
 ---